marek/slack-downloader/README.md

    chmod +x slack-downloader.py
    ```

-2. Open the `slack-downloader.py` script with a text editor and configure it accordingly to your needs
+2. Open the `slack-downloader.py` script with a text editor and configure it using a [legacy token](https://api.slack.com/custom-integrations/legacy-tokens)
 3. Optionally, you can add the program to your `crontab` to automatically check for new shared items on Slack:

    ```